.jpg/250px-The_Night_of_Counting_the_Years_(1969).jpg)

 The Night of Counting the Years

-The Night of Counting the Years, also released in Egypt as The Mummy (Elmomya) (المومياء), is a 1969 Egyptian film and the only feature film directed by Shadi Abdel Salam.
-The film was selected as the Egyptian entry for the Best Foreign Language Film at the 43rd Academy Awards, but was not accepted as a nominee.
+The Night of Counting the Years, also released in Egypt as The Mummy, is a 1969 Egyptian film and the only feature film directed by Shadi Abdel Salam.
+It features a special appearance by Nadia Lutfi.
 It is the 3rd on the list of Top 100 Egyptian films.
+The film was produced by Roberto Rossellini for General Egyptian Cinema Organisation.
+Rossellini was instrumental in encouraging Abdel Salam to make the film, which tells a story set among the grave robbers of Kurna in Upper Egypt.

 Plot